 - The Gun Crime Intelligence Unit tracks firearms evidence and links shootings that involve the same weapons to assist in investigations

 - LRPD established a new social work program – the first of its kind in the state – to work with at-risk individuals who are susceptible to violence, either as potential offenders or victims

 - LRPD has four social workers and violence intervention specialists, with more planned in coming months

-- The YourLRPD app (download here) connects law enforcement to the community, providing real-time updates about service calls and allowing users to submit tips or information
+- The YourLRPD app (download from Google Play or the App Store) connects law enforcement to the community, providing real-time updates about service calls and allowing users to submit tips or information

 Mayor Scott and the City Board of Directors authorized $1.5 million earlier this year to fund four distinct areas of programming that addresses violent crime in Little Rock.
 These programs and funding are in addition to other initiatives and community collaborations already in place to curb violent crime and recidivism.

 Support for conflict resolution, anger management, restorative justice mediation at Southwest High School, as well as peaceful parenting courses, and targeted efforts in coordination with the Little Rock Police Department and the City of Little Rock Office of Community Programs.